 Fully able to cloak itself within the bloodstream, this type of regenerative EV therapy appears to be the most promising in overcoming the limitations of many cells therapies-with the ability for exosomes to carry and deliver multiple doses-as well as the ability to store and administer treatment, the researchers said.

-Small in size, the tiny tubular shape of an exosome allows EV therapy to cross barriers that cells cannot be said the study published in the journal Translational Stroke Research.
+Small in size, the tiny tubular shape of an exosome allows EV therapy to cross barriers that cells cannot, said the study published in the journal Translational Stroke Research.

 Following the administration of AB126, the researchers used MRI scans to measure brain atrophy rates in preclinical, age-matched stroke models, which showed an approximately 35 percent decrease in the size of injury and 50 percent reduction in brain tissue loss.

-“Until now, we had very little evidence specific to neural exosome treatment and the ability to improve motor function.
-Just days after stroke, we saw better mobility, improved balance and measurable behavioural benefits in treated animal models,” Stice said.
+"Until now, we had very little evidence specific to neural exosome treatment and the ability to improve motor function.
+Just days after stroke, we saw better mobility, improved balance, and measurable behavioral benefits in treated animal models," Stice said.